 - Discharged from active duty service in the U.S. Armed Forces under conditions other than dishonorable, or

 - Died while serving on active duty in the U.S. Armed Forces, or

 - Served at least 20 years in the National Guard or U.S. Armed Forces Reserves and qualified for military retired pay (or would have qualified except death occurred before age 60), or

 - Reserve component Service members if they were activated for federal service, (active duty for training does not qualify)

 - Spouses and dependents (burial of dependent Children is limited to unmarried Children under 21 years old, or 23 years old if a full-time student at an approved educational institution, or a Child who develops a lifelong disability prior to age 21)

 Mississippi Concealed Weapon Permit Benefits for Service Members and Veterans: Mississippi offers a residency exemption and fee waiver for concealed weapon permits for eligible Service members, Veterans, and retired Service members.

-Service members in an active or reserve component of the U.S. Armed Forces and honorably discharged Veterans or retired Service members are exempt from Mississippi residency requirements when applying for a concealed weapons permit.
+Service members serving in an active or reserve component of the U.S. Armed Forces, honorably discharged Veterans, or retired Service members are exempt from Mississippi residency requirements when applying for a concealed weapons permit.
 Applicants must have completed law enforcement or combat training with pistols or other handguns to be eligible.

-Veterans that have a service-connected disability and Service members serving on active duty in the U.S. Armed Forces are exempt from fees when applying for a concealed weapons permit.
+Veterans who have a service-connected disability and Service members serving on active duty in the U.S. Armed Forces are exempt from fees when applying for a concealed weapons permit.

 U.S. Department of Veterans Affairs Facilities in Mississippi: The VA has numerous resources available for Veterans and Family members.
 Please see the local location listing for your nearest facility.